bitaps-com/pybtc/pybtc/connector/README.md

-  - **remove last block** (_**orphan_handler**_) called during blockchain reorganization when last block no longer exist in main chain, in case handler raise exception connector will try remove this block again all blockchain state changes will be reverted
+  - **remove last block** (_**orphan_handler**_) called during blockchain reorganization when last block no longer exist in main chain, in case handler raise exception all blockchain state changes will be reverted, connector  will try remove this block again

   - **new block as transaction batch**  (_**block_batch_handler**_) called during blockchain synchronization process all